Beginning March 2025

 - Use stereographic viewers to see how people experienced places around the globe in the 19th century

-- Touch and feel select artifacts such as Dutch-era bricks and oyster shells from the Museum’s teaching collection
+- Touch and feel select artifacts such as Dutch-era bricks and oyster shells from the teaching collection of the Museum

-- Explore items from the Museum’s archives and special collections, too fragile for display, through video displays and touch screens
+- Explore items from the archives and special collections of the Museum that are too fragile for display, through video displays and touch screens

 Maritime City is scheduled to open to the public in March of 2025.
 Reserve your tickets now to secure your place and join the Seaport Museum’s mailing list to be one of the first to receive updates and announcements.